Joe-Collins-1986/travel-app/README.md

    ---

    #### Comment Linked To User
-   If a user views a comment that has been added by another user thay will not be able to update of delete it and the updatea and delete buttons will not appear on the comment for them.
+   If a user views a comment that has been added by another user thay will not be able to update or delete it and the update and delete buttons will not appear on the comment for them.

    ![Comment By Other User](readme-assets/features/site-updates/comment.png)
    <br>

-   However if they are the comment owner the update and delete buttons are available.
+   However, if they are the comment owner the update and delete buttons are available.

    ![Comment By User](readme-assets/features/site-updates/comment-update-delete.png)
    <br>